azbones/cis_503_environment/index.md

     <div style="text-align:center"><img src="images/password.png" /></div>

+9. If you lose your password or want to start over with a clean image, first delete your existing container with the command `docker rm cis503`.
+Then, start over in step 3 above by using the `docker run -p 4444:8888 --name cis503 azbones/cis503` command and following the instructions to login to a fresh Jupyter Notebook.

 ### Uninstall Docker

 If you would like to uninstall Docker and the CIS 503 environment, open the Docker application and navigate to the "reset" menu and select "uninstall".